CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 Below are just a few of the many uses of assets, feel free to propose new uses if you find them.

+## Programmable Smart Contracts

+Turing-complete smart contracts scripting is one of the most powerful Counterparty features.
+Users can write their own custom financial instruments and decentralized applications (Dapp).
+Counterparty contracts are 100% compatible with Ethereum scripting, and pretty much all contracts can be run on both platforms without code changes.

+## Currency Peg

+## Betting

+Counterparty turns the Bitcoin blockchain into a betting platform and prediction market.
+Oracles can create broadcasts of information, and users can then place bets on these broadcasts.
+Funds are escrowed automatically by the protocol, and benefit from being stored securely inside the Bitcoin blockchain.
+Funds placed on bets are be provably inaccessible until the bet is resolved or expires.
+Oracles can set a fee fraction to receive for their betting feeds, providing incentive to run their broadcasts.

 ## Verifiable Voting

 Counterparty supports voting through the use of user-created tokens.
 This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.